mybooking-es/mybooking-wp-plugin/readme.txt

 * First release.

 == Upgrade Notice ==

+= 1.8.6 =
+* Fixed: Renting - Planning and Selector when clear starting date

 = 1.8.5 =
 * Fixed: Renting - Selector with pickup places and not pickup time